9 insider Eurail tips for smart rail travelers

 Online reservations can save time and money at the station, put your mind at rest, and guarantee you a seat on busy journeys.
-The Eurail service is quick and hassle-free, but in most cases you can also visit each individual train carrier’s website to book reservations there.
+In most cases you can also visit each individual train carrier’s website to book reservations there.
 Just look for a ‘reservation only’ option.

 3. Plan your route

 Not all train journeys are created equal.
 There are some legendary scenic routes that connect cities, towns, and villages throughout Europe.
 They aren’t always the quickest ways to travel between the two destinations, but if you’re not in a rush the scenic routes can be well worth a slight detour.

 Remember that the rail planning apps and Google Maps tend to showcase the most convenient and time-efficient routes.
 If you want to find departure details of the trains on a specific route, insert a town on the mid point using the “Via” feature on the Eurail Timetable or the Rail Planner App.